 This is all about getting the right level of vitamins and nutrients into your baby’s body.
 This is extremely important for your baby’s health.

-I know there are lots and lots of opinions on BLW, so definitely do your research before you decide.
-And if you’re still not clear if this is something that fits you and your baby, I would suggest to at least try it out for a couple of days.
+I know there are lots and lots of opinions about BLW so definitely do your research before you decide.
+And if you’re still not clear if this is something that fits you and your baby, I would suggest at least trying it out for a couple of days.

-That’s what I did.
+That’s what I did too.
 I was soooo skeptical and wasn’t sure if it would be the right fit for us.
 But I am so happy that I decided to try it.